 Proportionate to the size of the development, proposals for major new housing and employment development should ensure active travel is integrated from an early stage of the design.
-To be supported, proposals must demonstrate how the scheme addresses the needs of pedestrians, those with mobility problems and cyclists.
-Developments should link to existing walking and cycling infrastructure in the town or to providing new, wherever feasible.
-Additionally, they should aim to provide non-motorised accessibility to public transport hubs, the town centre and local green infrastructure
+To be supported, proposals should demonstrate how the scheme addresses the needs of pedestrians, those with mobility problems and cyclists.
+Developments should link to existing walking and cycling infrastructure in the town or make provision for new walking and cycling infrastructure, wherever feasible.
+Additionally, they should aim to provide nonmotorised accessibility to the existing Public Rights of Way Network, public transport hubs, the town centre and local green infrastructure